MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/admin/dns/create-dns-records-at-enomcentral.md

 ## <a name="add-the-cname-records-that-are-required-for-microsoft"></a>Lägga till CNAME-posterna som krävs för Microsoft
 <a name="BKMK_add_CNAME"> </a>

-Följ stegen nedan eller [titta på videon (börja vid 4:24)](https://support.office.com/article/Video-Create-DNS-records-at-eNomCentral-for-Office-365-3766a9e8-77dd-4a42-908d-89b076143e7d?ui=en-US&amp;rs=en-US&amp;ad=US).
+Följ stegen nedan eller [titta på videon (börja vid 4:24)](https://support.microsoft.com/office/3766a9e8-77dd-4a42-908d-89b076143e7d).

-1. Kom igång genom att gå till domänsidan på eNom Central med [den här länken](https://www.enomcentral.com/domains/Domain-Manager.aspx?tab=registered).
-Du uppmanas att logga in först.
+1. To get started, go to your domains page at eNom Central by using [this link](https://www.enomcentral.com/domains/Domain-Manager.aspx?tab=registered).
+You'll be prompted to login.

     ![eNom-BP-Konfigurera-1-1](../../media/6f754710-fd29-4a0a-b362-fa7a5c5ff74f.png)